About this site

 - Train Aerodynamics, including the recently published book “Train Aerodynamics – Fundamentals and Applications”

-- Historical Studies including the e book Kingswinford Manor and Parish and an outline of the Baker Family Tree.
+- Historical Studies including the e book Kingswinford Manor and Parish, material on the English Midlands in Late Antiquity, and an outline of the Baker Family Tree.

 - Virtual Church – a page that contains material used St Michael’s Church in Lichfield when activities moved online during the Covid19 crisis.